lorynmason/vue-thesaurus/README.md

 # vue-thesaurus

 A simple thesaurus application with a dinosaur theme build in Vue.
-This is a take-home code challenge and my first atempt at building a Vue application.
+This is a take-home code challenge and my first attempt at building a Vue application.
 [Prompt](https://gist.github.com/letakeane/5b8280fdabddcf2f92ae7eac148c3fb1)

 ### Install and Setup